 • Text reports include general information about the session as well as optional information (session notes, statistics, markers) that you select.
 A text report can be generated from any screen which includes line graphs or trend graphs.
-Text reports can be generated in HTML, PDF, or Microsoft Word format.
-They can be saved or printed using the Print and Save functions of the relevant software.
+Text reports are generated from Microsoft Word templates, and can be saved or printed using the Word functions.